App Testing Platform Comparison: Kobiton vs. TestProject

 ...

-In the image locator strategy we are dealing with the base64-encoded format of the image so downloading the image is not sufficient, we need to convert it to base64-encoded format.
-Below method will convert any image from it’s URL to base64-encoded format.
+In the image locator strategy, we are dealing with the base64-encoded format of the image, so downloading the image is not sufficient.
+We need to convert it to base64-encoded format.
+The method below will convert any image from it’s URL to base64-encoded format.

 public String getBase64FormatOfImageFromURL(String imageURL) throws IOException, URISyntaxException { URL url = new URL(imageURL); try { InputStream is = url.openStream(); byte[] bytes = org.apache.commons.io.IOUtils.toByteArray(is); return org.apache.commons.codec.binary.Base64.encodeBase64String(bytes); } catch (Exception e) { throw new RuntimeException(“Please check the network on your server!
 It seems disconnected.”); } }